bentoml/BentoML/docs/source/reference/frameworks/torchscript.rst

 .. admonition:: About this page

-   This is an API reference for TorchScript in BentoML.
-As TorchScript is a serialization format for PyTorch models, please refer to :doc:`/frameworks/pytorch` for more information on how to use PyTorch in BentoML.
+   This is the API reference for TorchScript in BentoML.
+   You can find more information about TorchScript in the `official documentation <https://pytorch.org/docs/stable/jit.html>`_.

 .. note::